Advertiser disclosure

 Payment

-How Much are Veneers in Thailand?
+How Much Do Dental Veneers Cost in Thailand?

-💰What is the teeth veneers in Thailand price by type?
+What is the price by type?

-• Composite veneers cost around $150 to $300 per tooth.
+• Composite options cost around $150 to $300 per tooth.

-• Porcelain veneers in Thailand cost $300 to $550 per tooth.
+• Porcelain alternatives in Thailand cost around $300 to $550 per tooth.

-• The cost of veneers in Thailand (for a full smile makeover) is $3,000 to $6,500.
+• The cost of treatment in Thailand (for a full smile makeover) is $3,000 to $6,500.

-✅These prices are significantly lower compared to Western countries, where the cost can range from $10,000 to $25,000.
+These prices are significantly lower compared to Western countries, where the cost can range from $10,000 to $25,000.

-💚Bookimed works with verified clinics, ensuring direct pricing and transparent packages with no hidden costs.
+Bookimed works with verified clinics, ensuring direct pricing and transparent packages with no hidden costs.
 You'll pay directly at the clinic according to the official price list.

-What Does a Veneer Package Include?
+What Does a Treatment Package Include?

 Most likely included in packages Services that need confirmation

-Veneers (Zirconium or Porcelain).
+Dental restorations (Zirconium or Porcelain).
 Additional dental treatment like whitening.

 4–5 star hotels for 10–14 days.
 Some clinics charge separately for specific scans.